AllenNeuralDynamics/openscope-experimental-launcher/docs/source/launcher_metadata.rst

   - If an error or crash occurs, this file contains exception details and stack traces for troubleshooting.

 - **Other files**
-  - Additional metadata or logs may be included by custom launchers or post-processing tools.
+  - Additional metadata or logs may be included by custom launchers or post-acquisition tools.

 How It Is Created
 -----------------